 Epoxy based resins have been a luxury reserved for only very expensive custom built yachts in the past.
 Hanse now build all their hulls in epoxy based vinylester resin as standard, which combined with the best traditional building techniques, result in a significantly stiffer and stronger yacht, with the added bonus of a hugely reduced chance of osmosis thrown in too.

-All Hanses are built to category A ocean rating and have a high ballast ratio, which in simple terms mean a safe reliable sailing boat, which will look after you when the going gets tough.
+The majority of Hanses are built to category A ocean rating and all have a high ballast ratio, which in simple terms mean a safe reliable sailing boat, which will look after you when the going gets tough.

 If you decide to order a new yacht you might as well have her built to your taste.
 This is why Hanse offer their owners a seemingly endless choice from sail handling to interior upholstery.